Breastfeeding Welcome Here

 Many Kansas businesses are already providing this level of access and comfort for their patrons.
 However, there are some businesses and employees that may be unaware of the current law.
 This can cause an awkward and embarrassing situation for the mother that is simply feeding her child.
 The campaign’s aim is for businesses to demonstrate their support for breastfeeding by making a commitment through a pledge, and then displaying a clearly visible English/Spanish bilingual window decal (English/Spanish table tents are also available).

 “Do I have to allow women to breastfeed at my business?”

 Yes.
-The Kansas law protects women’s right to breastfeed in any place that is open to the general public.
-This includes shopping venues, schools, restaurants, libraries and on public transportation.
+The Kansas law protects a mother’s right to breastfeed in any place that is open to the general public.
+This includes shopping venues, schools, restaurants, libraries, and public transportation.
 This law is, in part, based on feeding on cue- one of the key maternity care best practices.
 Feeding a baby on cue means that a mother is able to nourish and calm her hungry or upset baby.
 Because milk production works according to supply and demand, feeding on cue also means that mothers will be able to increase and sustain milk production for their growing baby.

 “How do I respond if a customer complains about a woman breastfeeding?”

-“I understand you are concerned, but our business complies with Kansas law that protects a woman’s right to breastfeed wherever she has the right to be.
-As a breastfeeding-friendly business, we support breastfeeding families and will not ask a nursing mother to leave or cover up.
+“I understand you are concerned, but our business complies with Kansas law that protects a mother’s right to breastfeed wherever she has the right to be.
+As a breastfeeding-friendly business, we support breastfeeding families and will not ask a nursing mother to leave or cover-up.
 What can I do to make you more comfortable?
 Is there another place you would like to be seated?”